To provide students exposure to French Canadian culture, I created a grammar activity based on the song Oublie-Moi by Montreal singer Cœur de Pirate.

 - it introduces students to the Quebecois accent (though we may not be able to hear it when she sings!).

 - it introduces students to the city of Montreal.
 I recommend asking them to pick up several local things that Cœur de Pirate is recommending we do.

-Another great resource on the Quebecois accent and culture is the website Je-Parle-Quebecois.com which contains very engaging and funny short videos.
+Another great resource on the Quebecois accent and culture is the website Je-Parle-Quebecois.com which provides free access to fun, engaging short videos.